Lenmbugua/CPP-PRACTICALS/README.md

                                                                             };
                                                        **Public Access Modifier**
 The public access modifier defines public data members and member functions that are accessible from anywhere outside the class but within a program.
 You can set and get the value of public variables without any member function.
+                                                            **Private Access Modifier**
+The private access modifier defines private data members and member functions that cannot be accessed, or even viewed from outside the class.
+Only the class and friend functions can access private members.

+By default all the members of a class would be private, for example in the following class width is a private member, which means until you label a member, it will be assumed a private member.

+Example
+The following example demonstrates the use of private access modifier −
+                                                                class Box {
+                                                                            double width;

+                                                                            public:
+                                                                                double length;
+                                                                                void setWidth( double wid );
+                                                                                double getWidth( void );
+                                                                            };